-One cold, windy, snowy day, this awesome Paleo Clam Chowder was simmering on my stovetop.
+One cold, windy, snowy day, this awesome New England Clam Chowder (Paleo, gluten-free, dairy-free and grain-free) was simmering on my stovetop.

 It had been about two years since I started a grain, gluten, and dairy-free diet.